Act for the Development of Tourism

 Article 53

-Those of those who continue operation after being ordered for partial or complete closure shall be fined over NT$500,000 and have their operation licenses or registration certificates revoked.
+Those who continue operation after being ordered for partial or complete closure shall be fined over NT$500,000 and have their operation licenses or registration certificates revoked.
 The fine may be imposed each time the offense occurs.

 Article 54